rucha-kulkarni/TextEditor/README.md

 # TextEditor
-This project is of basic text editor
+This project is of basic text editor.